lockepatton/sonipy/paper/paper.md

 ## Human Pitch Sensitivity

 The average person is capable of discerning independent subsequent pitches with a difference of ~10 cents [@Kollmeier:2008].
-The human ear is most sensitive to frequencies between $\sim$500-4000 Hz, similar to the range of a standard piano.
+The human ear is most sensitive to frequencies between ~500-4000 Hz, similar to the range of a standard piano.

 With these parameters, xy scatterplot data can be translated into audio files that map y values to specific pitch frequencies, with the minimum discernible $\Delta y$ corresponding to a 10 cent pitch difference.

 # The Case for Sonification: Why sonify lightcurves?

 Thanks to the nature of human hearing, we can audibly discern subsequent pitch differences of 10 cents.
-On a y scale ranging from 0 to 10, that corresponds to hearing variations as small as $\Delta y\sim0.03$.
+On a y scale ranging from 0 to 10, that corresponds to hearing variations as small as $\Delta y ~ 0.03$.
 This simultaneous depth and range makes pitch-varied audio an incredibly powerful and accessible tool for understanding nuances in data.
 Through our sonification efforts of astronomical data we have found that listeners can discern differences in the brightness, duration, and period of time-domain variations when the changes in brightness are expressed as changes in pitch.

 This approach also opens up science and citizen science to participants who are visually impaired, and empowers blind and visually impaired (BVI) individuals to explore their own data.